Helping injured construction workers throughout Rhode Island

 Attorney Mark Morse has been helping injured workers recover financial compensation for three decades.
 He knows how to get results by building a strong case that the insurance companies can’t ignore.
 Our legal team investigates your accident, seeking access to all relevant records and interviewing witnesses.
 We find out what really happened and look for evidence that a third party’s negligence was to blame.

-If you were injured in an electrical accident on the job, or if your loved one was killed in an electrocution accident, contact us for a free case evaluation.
+If you were injured in an electrical accident on the job, or if your loved one was killed in an electrocution accident, contact us for your case evaluation.